mongodb/docs/source/reference/mongod.rst

 .. option:: --cpu

-   Forces :program:`mongod` to report the percentage of CPU time in write lock. :program:`mongod` generates output ever four seconds.
+   Forces :program:`mongod` to report the percentage of CPU time in write lock. :program:`mongod` generates output every four seconds.
 MongoDB writes this data to standard output or the logfile if using the :setting:`logpath` option.